 Color scheme with nix-colors

 Instead of hardcoding hex values everywhere, I use nix-colors to apply a consistent color scheme across all apps.
-Pick a scheme once, apply it everywhere.
+I pick a scheme once and reuse it everywhere.

 imports = [ inputs.nix-colors.homeManagerModules.default ];